Voter Approved Funding

 Over 15% of Union City’s General Fund revenue that supports essential services like rapid 911 emergency response, paramedic services, fire protection, emergency planning, street and pothole repair and services for youth, families and seniors comes from local tax measures approved by Union City voters.

-Measure AA, a half-cent sales tax measure first approved by 60% of local voters in 2010 and renewed by 73% of local voters in 2014, provides approximately $5.5 million annually to the city to “prevent severe cuts and maintain essential services such as police, fire, paramedic, library, streets, parks and other services.”
-In addition to local residents, the voter-approved sales tax is paid by anyone who visits or shops in Union City.
-Unless renewed by voters, this funding will automatically expire in 2025.
+Measure AA, a half-cent sales tax measure first approved by 60% of local voters in 2010 and renewed by 73% of local voters in 2014, provides approximately $6 million annually to the city to “prevent severe cuts and maintain essential services such as police, fire, paramedic, library, streets, parks and other services.”
+In addition to local residents, the voter-approved sales tax is paid by anyone who shops in Union City.
+Unless renewed by voters, this funding will automatically expire on April 1, 2025.

 Purchases of essential items like groceries and prescription medicine are exempt from the voter approved sales tax to ensure it is not a burden to seniors, people with disabilities or others on fixed incomes.
 This exemption for essential purchases is automatically applied at the point to sale to qualifying items.
 No application is needed to qualify for this exemption.